 Carpinito Brothers, Inc. - Kent, WA

-This corn field maze and pumpkin patch is open daily from late September through Halloween.
+This corn field maze, apple orchard, and pumpkin patch is open daily from late September through Halloween.
 Tractor pulled hayrides, u pick pumpkins, farm animals, hay maze and produce stand.
 They do two maze designs every year with a total of more than three miles of paths.
 The mazes vary in length and difficulty so that you can find one to enjoy.
 The Carpinito Brothers started selling fresh produce from their family farm over 50 years ago.
 The pumpkin patch is located at 6868 S. 277 St., Kent, WA 98032.
 It is approximately 22 miles south of Seattle.

 Craven Farm - Snohomish, WA

 They grow 20 varieties of pumpkins and also offer a 3-D pumpkin adventure through their barn.
 Owned by Mark and Judy Craven, the farm was started by his grandparents in 1949 as a dairy and berry farm.
 Get lost in the 15 acre maze, have your face painted, enjoy a hay ride, visit the farm animals or sling a pumpkin.
 Special events: The Great Pumpkin Glow.
 It is also a great place for a wedding.
 The address is 13817 Short School Road, Snohomish, WA 98290.
 It is about 36 miles northeast of Seattle.